 You can find this feature in the properties panel.

-Watch the video for a more detailed walk though of the process and to discover how to use the Transform Effect panel in illustrator.
-Have a go at both and let us know what you think and which technique is your favourite!
+Check out the tutorial at the top of this post for a more detailed walk though of the process and to discover how to you can utilise the Transform Effect panel in illustrator.
+Have a go at both techniques and let us know what you which is your favourite!